epiphyt/impressum/README.md

 = Does Impressum share any of my data?
 (GDPR) =

 No. _Impressum_ keeps all your data inside your own WordPress install.
 There is no data transmitted to us or a third party service.
-But of cause the '[impressum]' shortcode will be displayed publicly on your website.
+But of course the '[impressum]' shortcode will be displayed publicly on your website.

-= Is Impressum compatible with the new WP block editor "Gutenberg"? =
+= Is Impressum compatible with the WP block editor "Gutenberg"? =

 Yes.
 You can continue to use our shortcode with Gutenberg while we spend some time in the lab and play with the idea of Impressum blocks.